-is made up of the Titled Officers, field staff, professional staff, and clerical workers.
+The "International" of the ILWU is made up of the Titled Officers, field staff, professional staff, and clerical workers.
 The International coordinates the many constituencies of the ILWU: divisions, regions, locals, and industrial/occupational groupings.
 In practice, the International centralizes and digests the knowledge and experience of the membership-primarily as expressed in delegated bodies such as caucuses, conventions, district councils and the International Executive Board-and brings that collective wisdom to bear on contract administration, organizing, and the implementation of policy.

 Since 1945, the principles underlying the role of the International have been service to the locals and strengthening unity between the many parts of the Union.
-The current concept of the role of the International derives from the post-World War II era when the ILWU came into its organidepartment, staff and clerical workers are assigned to work under the direction of International Officers.
+The current concept of the role of the International derives from the post-World War II era when the ILWU came into its organizational maturity as an international union with a solid foundation in many industries beyond its base in longshoring.
+Between 1945 and 1949 the International Convention authorized reorganization of the International into a departmental structure to better serve the membership.
+Division of work into departments such as Administration, Communications, Research and Education, and Organizing, allowed for effective use of the International's resources and personnel and a more timely response to requests for assistance from the locals and the rank and file.
+In each department, staff and clerical workers are assigned to work under the direction of International Officers.
 Duplication of effort is minimized, and it is easier to identify and fulfill organizational priorities.

 These changes were accompanied by other innovations in 1945 to more effectively represent the needs and interests of the ILWU on a national and international level, such as the creation of the Washington Office in the nation's capital.
-To more effectively represent the International Union in local areas, and to coordinate the implementation of ILWU policy and programs, particularly in the realm of organizing and political action, the Union also put in place a field staff of organizers and International Representatives under the supervision of Regional Directors, all of whom work under the direction of the Titled Officers.
+To more effectively represent the International Union in local areas, and to coordinate the implementation of ILWU policy and programs, particularly in the realm of organizing and political action, the Union also put in place a field staff of organizers and International Representatives, all of whom work under the direction of the Titled Officers.

-Areas of work since 1945, with
+Areas of work since 1945, with only slight modification, have been: